M109 howitzer: M109A3B

+M109A3G

+In 1983, the German Army purchased 586 conversion kits from the FMS Corporation (now Marvin Land Systems) to convert its fleet of M109Gs to the M109A3G standard.
+This upgraded variant uses a new gun barrel developed by Rheinmetall, giving an extended range of 24 km.
+It also features a new fire-control system, and three forward firing 76 mm smoke grenade launchers on either side of the turret.

+M109A3GN

+Between 1969 and 1971 Norway acquired 126 M109Gs from West Germany.
+They were then upgraded to the M109A3GN configuration during the latter half of the 1980s.

+M109L

 M109A4

+Soon after the adoption of A2/A3 versions, the Division Weapon Support System study was initiated in 1980, which by the end of the decade resulted in the development of several modernization packages.
+The most modest one was the Howitzer Extended Life Program update originally designated as M1903A3E1 and later adopted as M109A4, initially scheduled for 1985-1987 but actually fielded in 1989 in the Reserve Component of the US Army.

-M109A2s and M109A3s improved with Nuclear, Biological, and Chemical / Reliability, Availability, and Maintainability (NBC/RAM) improvements, including air purifiers, heaters, and Mission Oriented Protective Posture (MOPP) (protective) gear.
+This modernization program fitted M109A2s and M109A3s with Nuclear, Biological, and Chemical / Reliability, Availability, and Maintainability (NBC/RAM) improvements, including air purifiers, heaters, and Mission Oriented Protective Posture (MOPP) (protective) gear.

-The traversing mechanism's clutch was hydraulic, as compared to the electric mechanism on previous M109s, and featured a manual override.
-The M109A4 gained a second hydraulic filter, and also included an improvement to the engine starting equipment which greatly improved the ability to start in an emergency.
+The traversing mechanism's clutch was changed to be hydraulic (as compared to the electric mechanism on previous M109s), and added a manual override.
+The M109A4 also gained a second hydraulic filter and more reliable engine starting equipment which greatly improved the ability to start the vehicle in an emergency.

 Ammunition stowage remained the same as in previous models.

 M109A5

+This modification was also designed for the US Army Reserve, originally planned as an update for all M109A4s under the second phase of the Reserve Component Modified Armament System to bring the range up to the version adopted as M109A6.
+It was fielded in 1991 in much smaller numbers than originally devised due to the end of the Cold War.

-Replaces the 155 mm M185 Cannon in an M178 Mount with a 39-caliber 155 mm M284 Cannon in an M182 Mount, giving the A5 a maximum range of 22,000 meters with unassisted projectiles and 30,000 meters with Rocket Assisted Projectile (RAP) rounds.
+It replaced the 155 mm M185 cannon in an M178 mount with a 39-caliber 155 mm M284 cannon in an M182 mount developed for the M109A3E2 (see below), giving the A5 a maximum range of 22,000 meters with unassisted projectiles and 30,000 meters with rocket-assisted projectile (RAP) rounds.
 The vehicle can carry 36 complete rounds of ammunition and has a 440 hp engine instead of the standard 405 hp engine.

 M109A5+

 Various manufacturers have upgraded the fire control and other components of the M109A5.
-BAE Systems in York PA recently delivered 12 M109A5+ vehicles to Chile and 40 M109A5+ vehicles for Brazil.
+BAE Systems in York, PA recently delivered 12 M109A5+ vehicles to Chile and 32 M109A5+ vehicles for Brazil.